 Soil Health Benchmark Study

-The Soil Health Benchmark Study is an on-farm research project developed and led by Pasa Farming that empowers farmers with a comprehensive assessment of their soil health, and provides comparisons of soil health data between peer farms.
+The Soil Health Benchmark Study is an on-farm research project developed and led by Pasa Sustainable Agriculture that empowers farmers with a comprehensive assessment of their soil health, and provides comparisons of soil health data between peer farms.
 The study, which began in Pennsylvania in 2016, has grown to include more than 100 farms in that state.
-Future Harvest is partnering with Pasa Farming to extend this important research initiative into MD.
+Future Harvest is partnering with Pasa Sustainable Agriculture to extend this important research initiative into MD.

 Identifying soil health benchmarks will help farmers determine whether their soil health management practices are achieving the desired results, or where improvements may be possible.